treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 ---
 layout: default
 title: Glue / Hive metastore
-description: Query data from lakeFS branches in services backed by Glue/Hive Metastore.
+description: This section explains how to query data from lakeFS branches in services backed by Glue/Hive Metastore.
 parent: Integrations
 nav_order: 65
 has_children: false